langchain-ai/langchain/templates/rag-lantern/README.md

 Use these steps to setup your Lantern database if you haven't already.

-1. Head over to https://lantern.dev to provision your Lantern database.
+1. Head to [https://lantern.dev](https://lantern.dev) to create your Lantern database.
-2. In the your favorite sql client, jump to the SQL editor and run the following script to setup your database as a vector store:
+2. In your favorite SQL client, jump to the SQL editor and run the following script to setup your database as a vector store:

    ```sql
    -- Create a table to store your documents